Sick & Tired of Hashimoto's

 - Realizing you have an autoimmune disease and one that is not going away is the first step to living with Hashimoto's.

-- Remembering that this is a “forever” thing, and you – like so many others with a variety of illnesses and problems – will have pain, discomfort and fatigue, and that’s the way it is.
-Find a way to accept it, make changes where you can, and don’t hang around internet chat rooms where everyone feels sorry for themselves.
-That’s borrowing other people’s stresses and you don’t need that.
+- Remembering that this is a "forever" thing, and you - like so many others with different illnesses and problems - will have pain, discomfort, and fatigue, and that's how it is.
+Find a way to accept it, make changes where you can, and don't hang around internet chat rooms where everyone feels sorry for themselves.
+That's borrowing other people's stresses and you don't need that.

 You can feel better.
 Never perfect, but better.
 All we can ask for are more good days that bad.
 Here's to the good days.